 Why Do You Think That Things Didn't Work Out With Your Ex?

 But don't say "ex" because that's impersonal.
 If you've known this girl a while and wounds aren't so fresh and the conversation seems appropriate, ask her why she thinks things didn't work out.
 If she's ready to have that convo you'll get to know things she probably hasn't shared with you before about her feelings, what gets to her, and what makes her feel valued - all important things to know about someone you care for.

 Did You Ever Make Your Pets Talk Growing Up?

 If you don't already know this about her, this is a super important thing to know because those of us who did are just waiting for someone to tell us it's okay so we can start making our pets talk in front of you.

 What's Something You Feel Like Most People Get Wrong About You?

 We all feel misunderstood, and there's nothing more cathartic than being given the chance to explain yourself without judgment to someone who wants to know the parts of you they often feel they can't share with others.
-Giving her chance to be vulnerable (and not taking advantage of it) shows her that your interest in her goes beyond the surface.
+Giving her a chance to be vulnerable (and not taking advantage of it) shows her that your interest in her goes beyond the surface.

 © 2019 Em Clark